 ClickUp and Asana

 ClickUp and Asana are project management tools with issue tracking bolted on, rather than issue trackers proper.
-They are common alternatives when the team that is unhappy with Jira includes non-engineering stakeholders, because both tools handle marketing campaigns, content production, and operations work alongside engineering tickets.
+They are common alternatives when the team unhappy with Jira includes non-engineering stakeholders, because both handle marketing campaigns, content production, and operations work alongside engineering tickets.

 GitHub Projects

 GitHub Projects is the simplest alternative and the right answer for a specific kind of team.
-If your engineering work already lives in GitHub, your issues and pull requests are already there, and you do not need anything beyond a board view of those issues, GitHub Projects is free and good enough.
+If your engineering work already lives in GitHub, your issues and pull requests are already there, and you do not need anything beyond a board view, GitHub Projects is free and good enough.

 Plane and Other Open Source Options

-Plane is the open source option that has gotten the most traction recently.
+Plane is the open source option with the most traction recently.
 It is self-hosted, has a Linear-inspired interface, and ships most of the core features modern product teams expect.
-Other open source trackers like OpenProject and Redmine still exist, with much older codebases and more traditional feature sets.
+Other open source trackers like OpenProject and Redmine still exist, with older codebases and more traditional feature sets.

 How to Pick the Right Alternative

-• Pick Linear if you are a modern product team that wants speed, a clean default workflow, and a tool engineers will actually open by choice.
+You want a clean default workflow and a tool engineers open by choice, with no specialized compliance needs.
 This is the right answer for most teams.

-• Stay with Jira if you have specialized compliance needs, deep custom workflows, or non-engineering teams that depend on the tool.
-The grass is not greener if Jira is genuinely the right shape for your process.
+You have specialized compliance needs, deep custom workflows, or non-engineering teams that depend on the tool.
+The grass is not greener if Jira is the right shape for your process.

 If you are still torn between the top two contenders, the cheapest way to decide is a two-week pilot with a single team.
-Pick a project, run it end to end in the new tool, and let the team report on what worked and what did not.
+Pick a project, run it end to end in the new tool, and let the team report on what worked.
 That tells you more than any feature comparison can.

 The Hidden Cost: Customer Support Handoff

-Almost every Jira alternative comparison skips the part of the workflow that breaks first after a switch.
-That part is the handoff from customer support to engineering.
+Almost every Jira alternative comparison skips the part of the workflow that breaks first after a switch: the handoff from customer support to engineering.

 Most software teams run support in HubSpot Service Hub, Zendesk, or Intercom, and a real chunk of engineering work starts as a customer-reported bug in one of those systems.
 Jira has a long history with all three, and the integrations are battle-tested.
 When you move to a modern alternative, you also move that flow, and a flow that worked for years on Jira can quietly break on the new tracker.